 Subsequent Change in Ownership.
-This bill provides that a nonresidential active solar energy system will be exempt from taxation until there is a subsequent change in ownership.
+This bill provides that a nonresidential active solar energy system constructed or installed before January 1, 2025 will be exempt from taxation until there is a subsequent change in ownership.
 A change in ownership will be deemed to have occurred if the transaction would have constituted a change in ownership under chapter 2 of the Revenue and Taxation Code (beginning with section 60), had the nonresidential active solar energy system been real property instead of personal property.